adamjarling/loc-speculative-annotations/README.md

 ## About The Project

-**Speculative Annotations** is a dynamic website, presenting items from the Library’s collections for students, teachers, and other users to annotate through captions, drawings, and other types of markmaking.
+**Speculative Annotation** is a dynamic website and public art project by Library of Congress Innovator in Residence Courtney McClellan.
+The tool presents a unique mini collection of Free to Use items from the Library of Congress for students, teachers, and users of all ages to annotate through captions, drawings, and other types of markmaking.
+Working with curators at the Library and students and teachers in the classroom, McClellan developed Speculative Annotation to provide a way for students to speak back to history.

+Speculative Annotation connects items from the past with the day-to-day experience of users.
+It was made with a K-12 audience in mind, with the hope that primary sources from the Library’s collection will be used by educators.
+The items are shared with contextual aids including curator annotations and links to additional resources for further research on the Library’s website.

-Working with curators at the Library of Congress and students and teachers in the classroom, Innovator in Residence Courtney McClellan will develop tools that support the types of conversations students and educators want to have with historical objects.
+The experimental application will premier at the Library of Congress in the summer of 2021 at https://labs.loc.gov/work/experiments/.
+We hope that other cultural heritage organizations will use this open source tool with their own materials to spark engagement and dialogue with historical objects.

-The web application will include unique design features such as watermarks and/or visual layers to distinguish items annotated with this tool.
-The experimental application will premier in the summer of 2021, along with lessons plans and example annotations from Library curators.
-You can read a conversation about annotation and its role in the classroom with Courtney here.

-If you are an educator interested in collaborating on the project, please email LC-Labs@loc.gov

 Visit [Library of Congress Labs](https://labs.loc.gov/work/experiments/annotation/) for more information.